TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-systems.md

 1. **Humans.**
    - Many breaches start from an innocuous phishing email.
 A couple of clicks is all it takes to compromise a computer.
-   - Insufficient training and cybersecurity awareness may lead to poor security practices, such as writing usernames and passwords on sticky notes.
+   - Insufficient training and cybersecurity awareness may lead to poor security practices, such as storing passwords in plain text or using weak passwords.
    - Driven by looming deadlines and milestones, devs may inadvertently overlook logical aspects, resulting in buggy software.
 Despite the advancements of modern technologies and AI, the human factor remains a fundamental component in software development.
 2. **Processes.** These are your workflows, CI/CD pipelines, monthly access reviews, etc.
    - Arguably, processes are also a human problem stemming from **inadequate management and supervision**.
 We humans are prone to forgetfulness, particularly when guidelines are communicated verbally rather than documented in writing.
 This underscores the significance of establishing structured processes.